NCAS-CMS/cf-python/docs/source/performance.rst

     [342 380 420 462 506 552]
     [600 650 702 756 812 870]]

-The image file ``dask_task_graph.png`` contains a visualisation of the dask task graph, showing the operations on each chunk.
-The operations were only executed when their result was requested with the ``e.array`` command.
+The image file ``dask_task_graph.png`` contains the visualisation of the dask task graph, showing the operations on each chunk.
+The operations were only executed when their result was requested with the final ``e.array`` command.
 The boxes represent the data chunks and the circles represent the operations to be performed on the chunks.
 The five boxes in the bottom row are the starting data (i.e. the four chunks of ``d`` and the scalar ``2``), and the four boxes in the top